Accounting in Everyday Life

 Clear as mud?

 Think of it as an X. At the top of each side of the X are the Assets and the Liability/Net Worth.
 Under the Assets are the Expenses; the Liability/Net Worth is the Income.
-The Asset side of the X is debited, and the Liability/Net Worth side of the X is Credits.
+The Asset side of the X is debited, and the Liability/Net Worth side is credited.
 The Income less the Expenses is the Net Income.
 A positive net income is a credit balance that moves to the balance sheet.
-The Assets minus the Liabilities equal the Net equity or Net Worth.
+The Assets minus the Liabilities equal the Net Equity or Net Worth.

 Can't you hire someone to do this?
 Of course, but you need to know how much cash you have at the end of the day.
 When you apply for a loan, the bank looks at your net worth in this way.
 That is why they ask about how much you owe on your home, what investments you have, and what you owe.
 It helps, especially in today's economy, to understand what you have and do not have and how to manage the cash coming in to pay your expenses and have some left over.